Skip to main content

 • reusable across industries,

-• adaptable to different rulesets,
+• adaptable to different dispute profiles through tiers,

 • and composable with existing systems.